AdamSobieski/Narratology/Content/CSVAI.md

 ## What is CSVAI?

-Succinctly, CSVAI would be additional metadata for enabling more AI scenarios.
+CSVAI would be additional metadata for enabling more AI scenarios.
 As CSVW utilizes JSON-LD for declaring CSV metadata in an extensible manner, the `@context` property in a metadata resource could use the `@vocab` property to reference the default CSVW namespace and define a prefix for using a CSVAI namespace.

 ```json
 {